Tran Quoc Pagoda

 Photo by David Emrich on Unsplash

-With all the historical and architectural values it possesses, Tran Quoc Pagoda is not only worth visiting as a sacred sanctuary of Buddhism attracting countless Buddhist believers; but also an indispensible destination for cultural explorers to Vietnam.
+With its rich tapestry of historical and architectural significance, Tran Quoc Pagoda serves not only as a cherished Buddhist sanctuary for devotees but also as a must-visit destination for cultural enthusiasts exploring Vietnam.

-• As the oldest pagoda in Hanoi, and an important religious center, Tran Quoc pagoda attracts many local especially on the first and fifteenth day of each lunar month, or on important events such as Vesak and Tet holiday.
-If you happen to see crowds or dedicated Buddhists praying, refrain from taking photos and/or making loud noise.
+- As the oldest pagoda in Hanoi and an important religious center, Tran Quoc Pagoda draws many locals, especially on the first and fifteenth days of each lunar month and during significant events like Vesak and Tet.
+If you observe crowded worshippers, kindly refrain from taking photos or making loud noises.

-• Leave your shoes outside before entering any indoors area.
+- Make sure to leave your shoes outside before entering any enclosed areas.

 Useful Information